Intensive Care Foundation: Activities and impact

 The ICF funds research and education projects focused on improving patient care in ICUs, with an emphasis on increasing survival rates and enhancing recovery outcomes.
 It provides "seed funding" for pilot studies and pre-clinical trials, which are often difficult to obtain elsewhere, helping young investigators establish their profiles.
 Many of these pilot studies have successfully attracted significant government and philanthropic funding.

 Since its inception, the ICF has funded over 140 research projects, contributing almost $5 million in grants to the intensive care community across Australia and New Zealand.
 These grants support researchers and educators from various fields, including nursing, medicine, physiotherapy, dietetics, pharmacy, social work, and other allied health disciplines.

 Australia and New Zealand are recognized as global leaders in intensive care, boasting impressive patient outcomes.
 In 2023, survival rates for adult ICU patients exceeded 90%, while children's ICU survival rates reached 97%.
 These figures contribute to significantly lower mortality rates in Australia (8%) and New Zealand (10%) compared to the global average of 13%.
-This progress has resulted in approximately 10,000 additional lives being saved annually in Australia alone since the 1990s.
+This progress has resulted in approximately 10,000 additional lives saved annually in Australia alone since the 1990s.